janith71/janith71/README.md

   <br>
   <samp>

-    I'm a Information and communication technology Undergraduate Student from Sri lanka.
+    I'm a Information and communication technology Undergraduate Student from university of vavuniya.

 </samp>